The Short-term Impact of Congestion Taxes on Ridesourcing Demand and Traffic Congestion: Evidence from Chicago: Introduction

 This study contributes to the literature in the following four ways.
 First, it offers empirical assessments that add to the ongoing debate on whether and how to regulate ridesourcing using policy instruments.
 Second, by providing empirical estimations using observational data, this study echoes previous theoretical studies on the effectiveness of per-trip surcharges for ridesourcing, which base their conclusions on abstract mathematical models \citep{li2019regulating,li2021spatial,li2021impact,zhang2022mitigating}.
-Third, the empirical findings of this study can inform transportation planners and policymakers to frame effective follow-up responses and make optimal policy prescriptions in the future.
-Fourth, this study provides circumstantial evidence regarding the relationship between ridesourcing demand and traffic congestion in urban cores, as it demonstrates how traffic congestion will change in response to the reduction of ridesourcing demand.
+Third, our empirical findings can inform transportation planners and policymakers to frame effective follow-up responses and make optimal policy prescriptions in the future.
+Lastly, this study provides circumstantial evidence on the relationship between ridesourcing demand and traffic congestion in urban cores, as it demonstrates how traffic congestion will change in response to the reduction of ridesourcing demand.

+\xzhangadd{The remainder of the paper is organized as follows.
+Section \ref{S:2} introduces the congestion tax policy in Chicago.
+Section \ref{S:3} describes the data sets.
+The DID model is explicitly explained in Section \ref{S:4}.
+Section \ref{S:5} presents the results of the DID model, the robustness checks, and the heterogeneity analysis.
+Section \ref{S:6} summarizes and discusses the major findings, and identifies the follow-up research directions.}